 Are you a passionate skier?
 Or have you always dreams of giving skiing a go?
 Going on a father-son ski trip is an excellent bonding experience, whether you are learning a new skill together or are teaching your son how to snow plough or even carve down a snowy mountain with you.

 Finding the right ski holiday should be easy: Pick a family friendly resort in France or Austria, find accommodation close to the slopes, book your plane tickets and airport transfers and you are almost ready to go.
-Or, if you want to make it easy for yourself, book a one parent holiday with a specialist and let them organise it all for you.
-That way, all you have to worry about is what to buy, hire and pack for your ski trip.
+Or, if you want to make it easy for yourself, book a single parent ski holiday with a specialist and let them organise it all for you.
+That way, all you have to worry about is what to buy, hire and bring for your first ski trip.

 A trip down memory lane